Skip to main content

 DO

-• Store session tokens securely
+• Store session tokens in process memory, not on disk

 DON’T